Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 extension files through the Options menu.

 There are a number of useful extensions created by users available at the SeleniumHQ website.
-Also you’ll find information on writing your own extensions.
+Also you'll find information on writing your own extensions.

 .. is this true or is the OpenQA still?